Cushitic languages: Other divergent languages

 There are also a few languages of uncertain classification, including Yaaku, Dahalo, Aasax, Kw'adza, Boon, Ongota and the Cushitic component of Mbugu (Ma'a).
 There is a wide range of opinions as to how the languages are interrelated.

 The positions of the Dullay languages and of Yaaku are uncertain.
 They have traditionally been assigned to an East Cushitic subbranch along with Highland (Sidamic) and Lowland East Cushitic.
 However, Hayward thinks that East Cushitic may not be a valid node and that its constituents should be considered separately when attempting to work out the internal relationships of Cushitic.
 Bender (2020) suggests Yaaku to be a divergent member of the Arboroid group.

 The Afroasiatic identity of Ongota has also been broadly questioned, as is its position within Afroasiatic among those who accept it, because of the "mixed" appearance of the language and a paucity of research and data.
 Harold C. Fleming (2006) proposes that Ongota is a separate branch of Afroasiatic.
 Bonny Sands (2009) thinks the most convincing proposal is by Savà and Tosco (2003), namely that Ongota is an East Cushitic language with a Nilo-Saharan substratum.
 In other words, it would appear that the Ongota people once spoke a Nilo-Saharan language but then shifted to speaking a Cushitic language while retaining some characteristics of their earlier Nilo-Saharan language.

 Hetzron (1980) and Ehret (1995) have suggested that the South Cushitic languages (Rift languages) are a part of Lowland East Cushitic, the only one of the six groups with much internal diversity.

 Hypothesized Cushitic substrate languages

 Some of the ancient peoples of Nubia are hypothesized to have spoken languages belonging to the Cushitic group, especially the people of the C-Group culture.
 It has been speculated that these people left a substratum of Cushitic words in the modern Nubian languages.
 Given the scarcity of data (all onomastic or toponymic), however, it remains unclear if the C-Group culture in fact spoke a Cushitic language.

-Christopher Ehret (1998) proposed on the basis of loanwords that South Cushitic languages (called "Tale" and "Bisha" by Ehret) were spoken in an area closer to Lake Victoria than are found today.
+Christopher Ehret (1998) proposed on the basis of loanwords that South Cushitic languages (called "Tale" and "Bisha" by Ehret) were spoken in an area closer to Lake Victoria than are found today, and that these people were ancestral to today linguistically integrated groups like the Tutsi.

 Also, historically, the Southern Nilotic languages have undergone extensive contact with a "missing" branch of East Cushitic that Heine (1979) refers to as Baz.
 Mous and Rapold (2025) instead attribute these loans to various stages of other, already attested Cushitic languages.